gtuck/web3400-Course-Docs/projects/01/description.md

-# User Account Creation (Project 01)
+# User Account Creation

 In this project, we will create systems for users to register an account, log in/out, and update the site navigation template.
 We'll follow the same structured approach, mirroring previous projects' design patterns and instructional style.

 ## Copy Project 00 to the Project 01 folder.

 1. Recursively copy your folder: Run `cp -r projects/00 projects/01`.
 2. Add, commit, and push the new project `01` folder to your repo.
     1. Stage the Change: Execute `git add *`.
     2. Commit the Change: Type `git commit -m "Created project 01"`.
     3. Push the Change: Run `git push`.

 ## Create the Users Table

 1.  **Log in to phpMyAdmin** using your credentials.
 2.  **Run the following SQL command** to create the user's table in your web3400 database:

 ```sql
 CREATE TABLE users(